MKargin0/SKLabelNodePlus/README.md

 **version 1.1** This is the repo of the official [SKAToolKit](https://github.com/SpriteKitAlliance/SKAToolKit) label node.
 <br><br>
 ###The Original SKLabelNode
-The traditional `SKLabelNode` poses many limitations and over the years Sprite Kit developpers have been forced to employ clever hacks to use even the most basic effects with text in their applications.
+The traditional `SKLabelNode` poses many limitations and over the years Sprite Kit developers have been forced to employ clever hacks to use even the most basic effects with text in their applications.
 For instance, to have multiple lines of text, one would use a label node for each line.
-To have shadows, developpers would initialize a second label node to offset their original.
+To have shadows, developers would initialize a second label node to offset their original.
 As for setting the anchor point of a label, there simply was no way beyond the limitations of the alignment modes.

 **The SKLabelNodePlus does away with these limitations.**
-###Tecnical Details
+###Technical Details
 **Important:** You must call the label's `drawLabel` method whenever you want to display or update the label.
 <br>This is related the label's design, which is optimized for performance by using draws to display the label's text.
 <br>An initialization will always look similar to: